Vietnam.vn - Nền tảng quảng bá Việt Nam

 Who discovered America?

-(Dan Tri) - Christopher Columbus was not the first person, not even the first European, to set foot in America.
+(Dan Tri Newspaper) - Christopher Columbus was not the first person, or even the first European, to set foot in America.

 Ai là người tìm ra châu Mỹ? - 1

-The L'anse aux Meadows site, located on the northern tip of Newfoundland, dates back to around 1,000 years ago, some 500 years before Columbus set foot in the Americas.
-And Native Americans were present in the Western Hemisphere long before that (photo: Russ Heinl).
+The L'anse aux Meadows area, located at the northern tip of Newfoundland, dates back approximately 1,000 years, about 500 years before Columbus arrived in the Americas.
+And Native Americans had been present in the Western Hemisphere long before that (photo: Russ Heinl).

-By the time Columbus arrived in what is now the Americas in 1492, Native Americans had been there for tens of thousands of years.
-Vikings had been there for about 500 years, and Polynesians may have made voyages there before Columbus.
+By the time Columbus arrived in what is now America in 1492, Native Americans had been there for tens of thousands of years.
+The Vikings had also been there for about 500 years, and it's possible that the Polynesians had made voyages there before Columbus.

 So, who were the first people to discover America?